 Gilbert Leadership provided me with an in depth look into Gilbert’s infrastructure, issues, and leadership opportunities.
 The blend of professional development, leadership training, networking, and team building dynamics make it the best leadership program in the Valley.
 I highly recommend it!
 Candy Body, Class XXV

-Gilbert Leadership candidates are required to live or work in Gilbert, possess a commitment to community involvement and personal growth, and have a desire to improve the local community.
+Gilbert Leadership candidates are required to live or work in Gilbert or be employed by a business holding an active membership with the Gilbert Chamber of Commerce for at least one year.
+Candidates should possess a commitment to community involvement and personal growth, and have a desire to improve the local community.

 Interested candidates must submit a written application and will then be invited to an in-person interview.
 Final selection is made by the Gilbert Leadership Board of Directors.

 Class applications are accepted March 1st - July 5th each year.

 I would highly recommend Gilbert Leadership to anyone who works or lives in Gilbert.
 It’s an awesome way to get to know the community and obtain such a great appreciation for the Town and the people.
 The monthly learning days are amazing, organized and FUN!
 I wish I could go through the program all over again!
 Vicki Kettner, Class XXVI

 Each learning day offers a unique exploration of the community.
 These days are organized by current Gilbert Leadership Board Members and past class members with careful consideration for providing a robust and impacting experience.
 Learning Day focuses include: